Free-Bloxflip-Predictor/Bloxflip/README.md

 Free Multi Predictor

 # Downalod?
-Just download loader from relese and have fun :3
+Just download it and have fun :3

 # What in ther?
 1.Color Picker